Imaging reionization's last phases with I-front Lyman-$\alpha$ emissions: Results

 The middle row of Figure \ref{fig:SB_and_LyaRT} adds in the Ly$\alpha$ radiation produced by recombinations to the intrinsic emission maps (without the effects of Ly$\alpha$ RT).
 The recombination radiation reaches a similar peak brightness to the I-front emissions in the \textsc{$\alpha = 0.5$, faster-$v_\mathrm{IF}$} model, but only in high density gas near the peaks of the density field.
 This contrasts with the I-front emissions, which are largely coming from the under-dense regions of the IGM, because that is where the neutral islands reside near the end of reionization.
 (Compare to the density field shown in the middle-left panel.)
 The recombination radiation is comparable to or brighter than the I-front emissions in our other two models.\footnote{For reference, from left to right in the middle row of Figure \ref{fig:SB_and_LyaRT}, the total I-front signal is approximately 2.64, 0.91, and 0.65 times the total recombination radiation signal, respectively.} Note, however, that the morphology of the emissions are markedly different.
 The I-front emission is more extended, spanning $10-20~h^{-1}$cMpc scales, while the recombination radiation is more clumpy.
-An important caveat here is that we do not attempt to model the Ly$\alpha$ from nebular emissions inside of galaxies.
+For reference, in Appendix \ref{app:cosmicweb} we provide a map showing only the cosmic web in recombination radiation, i.e. without the neutral islands.
+An important caveat for Figure \ref{fig:SB_and_LyaRT} is that we do not attempt to model the Ly$\alpha$ from nebular emissions inside of galaxies.
 LAEs bright enough to be detected could be masked, while the undetected faint LAEs would presumably also appear as peaks clustered outside of the voids -- mostly away from the I-front emissions.
 Our crude treatment of the recombination contribution to these maps mainly serves to illustrate that the I-front emissions are morphologically different and spatially separated from these sources.